manoreken2/projects/README.md

 ImageToDng is Windows program to convert image to 8bit RAW DNG format.

-Conversion is lossy process: Bayer pattern is applied to image, Green channel resolution is reduced by √2 x, Red and Blue channel resolution is reduced by 2x.
+Conversion is lossy process: Bayer pattern is applied to the image, green channel resolution is reduced by √2 x, red and blue channel resolution is reduced by 2x.

-And I omitted low-pass prefilter that should be applied before applying Bayer pattern, so aliasing artifact may appear.
+Also I omitted low-pass prefilter that should be applied before applying Bayer pattern, so aliasing artifact may appear.

 Dng image can be opened by RAW image development software such as RawTherapee.